-“It’s amazing what they are achieving and the difference it makes to our community.
+“It’s amazing what Save Crystal River is achieving and the difference it makes to our community.”

-Save Crystal River provides an outstanding example of how a public-private partnership can accomplish much more than either could alone.”
+“Save Crystal River provides an outstanding example of how a public-private partnership can accomplish much more than either could alone.”